 Typically, students take lower-level (100- and 200- level) courses in their freshman or sophomore years, and upper-level (300- and 400- level) courses in their junior or senior years.

-The minor in legal studies requires successful completion of a minimum of six courses and 18 credits with an LAW prefix.
-The minor in legal studies is not intended to prepare students to work as paralegals and is not approved by the American Bar Association.
+The minor in Legal Studies requires successful completion of a minimum of 18 credits of LAW courses that are program requirements for the major.
+The minor in Legal Studies is not intended to prepare students to work as paralegals and is not approved by the American Bar Association.
 All course prerequisites must be met to be eligible to take the selected course for a minor.
 Please see an academic advisor for more information.
-General guidelines regarding minors may be found in the Minors section of the catalog.
+Specific information regarding minor requirements may be found in the Academic Information section of the catalog.

 A second bachelor's degree is available in legal studies, which includes 33 credits of LAW courses with at least 21 legal specialty credits required.
 Consult the website for additional information and for program requirements.